bitcoin/bitcoin/doc/README.md

-Bitcoin Core
+Widecoin Core
 =============

 Setup
 ---------------------
-Bitcoin Core is the original Bitcoin client and it builds the backbone of the network.
-It downloads and, by default, stores the entire history of Bitcoin transactions, which requires a few hundred gigabytes of disk space.
+Widecoin Core is the original Widecoin client and it builds the backbone of the network.
+It downloads and, by default, stores the entire history of Widecoin transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Widecoin Core, visit [widecoincore.org](https://widecoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Bitcoin Core on your native platform.
+The following are some helpful notes on how to run Widecoin Core on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/bitcoin-qt` (GUI) or
+- `bin/widecoin-qt` (GUI) or
-- `bin/bitcoind` (headless)
+- `bin/widecoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run bitcoin-qt.exe.
+Unpack the files into a directory, and then run widecoin-qt.exe.

 ### macOS

-Drag Bitcoin Core to your applications folder, and then run Bitcoin Core.
+Drag Widecoin Core to your applications folder, and then run Widecoin Core.

 ### Need Help?

-* See the documentation at the [Bitcoin Wiki](https://en.bitcoin.it/wiki/Main_Page) for help and more information.
+* See the documentation at the [Widecoin Wiki](https://en.widecoin.it/wiki/Main_Page) for help and more information.
-* Ask for help on [#bitcoin](https://webchat.freenode.net/#bitcoin) on Freenode.
-If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#bitcoin).
+* Ask for help on [#widecoin](https://webchat.freenode.net/#widecoin) on Freenode.
+If you don't have an IRC client, use [webchat here](https://webchat.freenode.net/#widecoin).
-* Ask for help on the [BitcoinTalk](https://bitcointalk.org/) forums, in the [Technical Support board](https://bitcointalk.org/index.php?board=4.0).
+* Ask for help on the [WidecoinTalk](https://widecointalk.org/) forums, in the [Technical Support board](https://widecointalk.org/index.php?board=4.0).

 Building
 ---------------------
-The following are developer notes on how to build Bitcoin Core on your native platform.
+The following are developer notes on how to build Widecoin Core on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)